-In SQL Server Reporting Services, Data Source is a connection settings which is used to connect with underlying Databases or Data Warehouses.
-In this article we will show you, Steps involved in creating Embedded Data Source in SSRS 2014.
+In SQL Server Reporting Services, Data Source is a connection setting used to connect with underlying Databases or Data Warehouses.
+In this article, we will show you, Steps involved in creating Embedded Data Source in SSRS, a practical example.

-Creating Embedded Data Source in SSRS 2014
+Creating Embedded Data Source in SSRS

 Click on the Edit button from the above screenshot will open another window to configure the Connection Properties.
-Here we have to specify the Data Source (Provider), Server Name (or Instance Name), Login credentials and Database Name.
+Here we have to specify the Data Source (Provider), Server Name (or Instance Name), Login credentials, and Database Name.

-In this example,
+In this SSRS Embedded Data Source example,

 From the above screenshot, you can observe that we are using selecting the [AdventureWorksDW2014] database from the list.

 Click on the Test Connection button provided below to check whether the connection is successful or not.